Nexus-Mods/NexusMods.MnemonicDB/docs/IndexFormat.md

 ### Making changes to the schema

 New attributes can be added to the database at any time, and the database will automatically start indexing them.
-In addition, old attributes need not remain in the C# codebase, MneumonicDB will simply skip over them when loading values.
+In addition, old attributes need not remain in the C# codebase, MnemonicDB will simply skip over them when loading values.
 So as much as possible, try to make additive changes to the schema, and avoid changing attributes.
 Attributes are named after the classes by convention, but this is not a requirement, and the database will work just fine if you change the class name of an attribute, as long as the attribute's unique ID remains the same.
 Thus deprecated attributes can be moved to a `Deprecated` namespace, and